ryanfb/reddit-saved-to-csv-and-pinboard/README.md

 # reddit-saved-to-csv
-Exports saved posts and comments on Reddit to a csv file.
+Exports saved posts and comments on Reddit to a csv file, and save them as bookmarks on [Pinboard](https://pinboard.in/).

 **Columns**: ID, Name, Subreddit, Type, URL, NoSFW
 - ID: Starts from 1 and increments for each saved Post or Comment.